Missing default value for unused bits

 In the attached example clk_en port of Sink module is not assigned to default value.

-#4 Updated by Janne Virtanen about 1 year ago
+#4 Updated by Janne Virtanen over 1 year ago

 - Status changed from In Progress to Closed